greydanus/cursivetransformer/README.md

 ### Progress August 5

-**Compare cartesian and polar tokenizers.** For some time I've been unsure of which is better: using a cartesian or polar representation of pen offsets.
-After some time away from this project, I solved a pernicious bug in the cartesian tokenizer and was able to do a side-by-side comparison.
+**Compare cartesian and polar tokenizers.** For some time we have been unsure of which is better: using a cartesian or polar representation of pen offsets.
+After some time away from this project, we solved a pernicious bug in the cartesian tokenizer and was able to do a side-by-side comparison.
 At the time of writing, both runs were in progress and the sample quality of the model using the polar tokenizer seemed a bit better.
 This is good news because the polar representation also uses three tokens per stroke rather than four, thus it permits a 33% longer context window.
-I will let the models train to completion before making a final call.
+We will let the models train to completion before making a final call.

 ![wandb_compare_cartpolar](static/wandb_compare_cartpolar)